Teaching English in Thailand: Living in Thailand

 Taxi

-The three-wheel “motorcycle/car”, known as the Tuk Tuk, is slowly being replaced with the fuel efficient and air conditioned Toyota and Honda automobiles.
-Most taxis in Thailand are metered and as such, fares do not need to be negotiated.
+While the three-wheeled "tuk tuk" is still a common way to get around Thai cities, they are slowly being replaced with fuel-efficient and air conditioned Toyota and Honda automobiles.
+Most taxis in Thailand are metered, and as such, fares do not need to be negotiated.
 It is best to choose a metered taxi with a reputable company unless travelling a long distance.

 Fares are very inexpensive compared to North American taxi services and a great option for ESL teachers to get around at a very reasonable price.